MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 According to Section 7.3.1 of {{!RFC7871}}, "Any records from \[the Additional section\] MUST NOT be tied to a network".
-Accordingly, resolvers SHOULD treat any records in the Additional section as having SOURCE PREFIX-LENGTH zero and SCOPE PREFIX-LENGTH as specified in the ECS option.
+Accordingly, when processing a response whose QTYPE is SVCB-compatible, resolvers SHOULD treat any records in the Additional section as having SOURCE PREFIX-LENGTH zero and SCOPE PREFIX-LENGTH as specified in the ECS option.
 Authoritative servers MUST omit such records if they are